TrickfireRobotics/gazebo-simulations/docs/content/docs/reference/dev-notes.md

 **Forgetting to source after build:** ROS 2 can't find packages until you run `source install/setup.bash`.
 The launch script does this automatically, but if you're running ROS commands manually, you need to source first.

-**Stale build artifacts:** If something breaks for no obvious reason, run `./scripts/ros_clean.sh` and rebuild.
+**Stale build artifacts:** If something breaks for no obvious reason, run `sim clean` and rebuild.
 Colcon's incremental builds can get confused after certain types of changes.

 **X server not running:** Gazebo and RViz will fail silently or crash if the X server isn't started.
-Always run `./scripts/start_x_server.sh` first.
+The Dev Container starts it automatically, but if you need to restart it manually, run `.devcontainer/x_server.sh`.

 **Port conflicts:** If port 6080 or 5900 is already in use, the X server script will fail.
 Make sure no other VNC sessions or containers are using those ports.